| |

 Chemical Bank in New York became their first client - as John Carroll likes to say, the sales pitch was a little desperate - "Please, please let us work for you…we'll even pay."
 And one prospect in San Francisco mused, "How would two young girls be able to tell me what to do?"

-Despite the requisite early struggle to attract clients, it didn't take long once the results of their efforts to attract clients became public.
+Despite the requisite early struggle to attract clients, it didn't take long once the results of their merits of their work became known.

 1979 (Back to top)